Stadium: Stadio San Nicola, capacity 58,270

 By the start of the 1991/92 season the Biancorossi had their foreign imports in place.
 Brazilian Joao Paulo was a striker brought in in 1989 who was creative but far from prolific.
 Two Yugoslavians had been brought in and were unknown at the time, Robert Jarni has arrived from Hajduk Split whilst Zvonimir Boban was on loan from Milan.
 Finally, Australian Frank Farina had been brought in in midfield from Club Brugges with David Platt up front, it was not the first time Bari had an Englishman in their ranks as Paul Rideout had played 99 times scoring 23 goals between 1985 and 1989.

-Despite this he was given the number 10 shirt and made Captain and although Platt as a ‘Trequartista’ does seem to have a strange feeling to it when you sit and absorb this.
-It makes more sense as whilst we don’t see this position as much now in the modern game due to the speed of it, the Englishman did possess good special awareness, good technique, could spot a beautiful pass and what’s more he could score goals.
-This role may have been extinguished due to the space being closed down quickly now but at the time it worked for him.
-Many may argue that he was more adapt at this time as being a number nine and his finishing in this season certainly warranted this.
-In 30 appearances in his only season in the Apulia region he scored 11 goals and despite the team being relegated, he became a cult figure especially as Bari themselves only scored 26 all season.
+Despite this, he was given the number 10 shirt, made captain and allowed to thrive in a Trequartista role.
+Though not a position many would associate with Platt, and whilst we don’t see this position utilised as much now due to the speed of the modern game, the Englishman did possess good spacial awareness, good technique, could spot a beautiful pass and what’s more, he could score goals.
+Many may argue that he was more adept as a No.9, and his finishing during his season at Bari certainly supported this.
+In 30 appearances at the club, he scored 11 goals and despite the team being relegated, he became a cult figure, especially as Bari themselves only scored 26 all season.

-The iconic image of Platt at Bari in that season, is of the Englishman stood over the ball on the penalty spot at the San Nicola.
-He was incredibly deadly from set pieces and was predatory in the box, one only needs to look at his brace against Roma that year to typify his abilities.
-These exploits soon turned the heads of Juventus who decided to rescue Platt from the prospects of plying his trade in Serie B, it was a huge move for the man from Crewe that ultimately saw his dream of playing for a big club come true.
-It was a shame that the Bari/Platt romance could not have continued longer but the memories remain.
+These exploits soon turned the heads of Juventus who decided to rescue Platt from the prospects of plying his trade in Serie B. It was a huge move for the man from Crewe, and one that ultimately saw his dream of playing for a big club come true.
+It was a shame that the Bari-Platt romance could not have continued longer, but the memories remain.
 When Calcio ruled the world, David Platt was ‘that’ Englishman in San Nicola.